 You don’t have to settle for that, at all!

-If you had thought it was difficult or impossible --- well, you were absolutely correct --- for most kinds of pumps.
-The structure and pumping mechanism of most pumps are quite heavy, and a very substantial effort is needed to pump water from even a moderate depth, never mind then also pumping into a 50 psi household system!
+If you had thought it was difficult or impossible --- well, you were absolutely correct --- FOR MUST KINDS OF PUMPS.
+The structure and pumping mechanism of most pumps are quite heavy, and a very substantial effort is needed to pump water from even a moderate depth, never mind then also pumping a pressure tank up to 45 psi!

 Simple Pump has the advantages of:

 Aerospace quality steel machined to computer-controlled aerospace quality and tolerances.
 As one person put it, “The parts look like they belong in an Indy car engine.”
 This precision gives you a highly efficient pump maximum conversion of your effort into useful work.

 Light but very strong components...
 In the same way that a good car today is much lighter but also much stronger than a car of 30 years ago, a Simple Pump works better with less bulk.
 Less bulk in the pump means you put in markedly less effort to move a given amount of water.